What Is Archaeology Month?

 - Work with a local organization like Girl or Boy Scouts to do something like the above projects.

 - Please put any on–going events (visiting Speaker’s, open–houses) on the SCA Archaeology Month Calendar.
+Contact Annemarie Cox (760) 705-2852 to put an event on the Archaeology Month Calendar.

 - Get the event listed in the local newspaper calendar, and the public radio and TV calendars.